-- Decision-maker will open and establish rules and expectations for the hearing; - The Parties will each be given the opportunity to provide opening statements; - Decision-maker will ask questions of the Parties and Witnesses;

-• Parties will be given the opportunity for live cross-examination after Decision-maker conducts its initial round of questioning; During the Parties' cross-examination, the decision-maker will have the authority to pause cross-examination at any time for the purposes of asking decisionmaker's own follow up questions; and any time necessary in order to enforce the established rules of decorum.

-• Should a Party or the Party's Advisor choose not to cross-examine a Party or Witness, the Party shall affirmatively waive cross-examination through a written or oral statement to the Decision-maker.
-A Party's waiver of cross-examination does not eliminate the ability of the Decision-maker to use statements made by the Party.
+- Decision-maker will open and establish rules and expectations for the hearing; - The Parties will each be given the opportunity to provide opening statements; - Decision-maker will ask questions of the Parties and Witnesses; - Parties will be given the opportunity for live cross-examination after Decision-maker conducts its initial round of questioning; during the Parties' cross-examination, the decision-maker will have the authority to pause cross-examination at any time for the purposes of asking decision-maker's own follow up questions; and any time necessary in order to enforce the established rules of decorum. - Should a Party or the Party's Advisor choose not to cross-examine a Party or Witness, the Party shall affirmatively waive cross-examination through a written or oral statement to the Decision-maker.
+A Party's waiver of cross-examination does not eliminate the ability of the Decision-maker to use statements made by the Party. - The Parties will each be given the opportunity to provide closing statements.